Phil Mead: Test debut

-Having played in the five first-class matches against Australian state and representative sides that preceded the First Test, Mead made his Test debut for England against Australia at the Sydney Cricket Ground, being dismissed for a 16–ball duck by H. V. Hordern in his first Test innings.
+Having played in the five first-class matches against Australian state and representative teams that preceded the First Test, Mead made his Test debut for England against Australia at the Sydney Cricket Ground, being dismissed for a 16–ball duck by H. V. Hordern in his first Test innings.
 He played in all five Test matches, but had success only in the Third Test at Adelaide, where he shared in a partnership of 63 runs for the fifth wicket with Jack Hobbs, with Mead's contribution being 46 runs.
 Writing in The Cricketer in 1990, Peter Coulson considered Mead's contributions to England's 4–1 series victory to be "meagre", with John Arlott having written in 1980 that he was "one of the failures of a winning side".
 His best performance on the tour came in a first-class match against Tasmania, where he made a score of 98 runs.
 Following the series, in an anonymous letter to The Times, Warner was critical of Mead's batting.
 Warner's hostility toward Mead, which remained for the rest of his career, was attributed to Mead's status as a professional batsman, when traditionally it was amateurs that batted and professionals that bowled.
+The infrequency of his Test appearances thereafter has been attributed not only to Warner's hostility, but also to playing for a county perceived as "unfashionable", and having to compete with an abundance of strong batsmen for limited places in the Test team, notably Frank Woolley who was preferred over Mead.

 Upon his return home, Mead had a successful season in 1912, scoring 1,933 runs at an average of 50.86 from 34 matches; he scored seven centuries during the season.
-His highest score of the season, an unbeaten 160, contributed towards Hampshire's first-ever victory against the Australians at Southampton in July.
+His highest score of the season, an unbeaten 160, contributed to Hampshire's first-ever victory against the Australians at Southampton in July.
 In his first match of the season, Mead had played for The Rest against England in the Test trial match at The Oval in early May.
 He did not have success in the match, making scores of 1 and 17.
 Later in May, he played for the MCC against the Australians and for The Rest against the MCC Australian Touring Team, and despite his good form for Hampshire, he was not chosen to take part in the 1912 Triangular Tournament.
-Mead's success continued into the 1913 season, scoring 2,267 runs at an average of 50.51.
+Mead's success continued into the 1913 season, in which he scored 2,267 runs at an average of 50.51.
 In 32 first-class matches that season, he scored nine centuries.
 He again recorded two centuries against Leicestershire in the same match during the season, making scores of 102 and 113 not out at Southampton.
 In terms of runs scored in the 1913 County Championship, Mead (2,146 runs) was second behind Hobbs (2,238 runs), whilst in overall first-class cricket he topped the national batting averages in that year.
 He was subsequently chosen for the winter tour of South Africa with the MCC, this time led by Johnny Douglas.